 “I’ll have to ask Cardinal Lisbeth,” he spoke of the Chancellor of Weichsel who controlled the Ministry of the Interior, “to keep me informed of this project’s development.
 If it works well in Nordkreuz, we’ll have to consider expanding it to the other cities as well.”

 Experiment with policies in select cities and, if successful, use hard political power to expand its adoption, Kaede reflected.
-This was the exact policies used by the Chinese to achieve phenomenal growth after the 1980s.
+This was the exact policies used by the Chinese — who learned from the success of the Singaporeans — to achieve phenomenal growth after the 1980s.
 And Weichsel’s King seems to know exactly how to take advantage of his autocratic power for similar results.

 “It will not be easy to achieve this under normal conditions, Sire.”
 The King’s spymaster, Hannes, pointed out.
 “Any established guild will feel threatened by their loss of market control.”